fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 On windows, we must carry out the following steps.
 ```
-1. Open Regedit as adminstrator,
+1. Open Regedit as administrator,
 2. Navigate to the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\ Services\Tcpip\Parameters\IPEnableRouter setting,
-3. Right click and select Modify,
+3. Right-click and select Modify,
 4. Change 0 to 1 and exit the editor,
 5. Type services.msc in the command prompt,
 6. Navigate to the Routing and Remote Access service,
-7. Right click and select Properties,
+7. Right-click and select Properties,
 8. Change to Automatic and click on Start to start the service.
 ```